The PiezoWave2 is a focused-ESWT device used by therapists and doctors for the treatment of;

 Why focused shockwave?

-- Low noise level
+- Lowest noise level

-- Precise and adjustable penetration depths
+- Precise and adjustable penetration depths between 0-100mm

 Conditions treatable with Focused Shockwave